 This certificate is designed to respond to the needs for effective and efficient retraining of individuals who have been displaced or seek retraining for an office environment.
-This certificate has two goals:

-- · To provide training necessary for the modern workplace. - To provide the knowledge necessary for the student to take the MS Office® Certification exam.
+This certificate has two goals: To provide training necessary for the modern workplace and to provide the knowledge necessary for the student to take the MS Office® Certification exam.

-IH LAB CR
+TH LAB CR

 ADMN111 Keyboarding I 3 0 3

-or
+OR

 CIS109 Operating Systems & Desktop Prob.
 Resol.
 2 2 3

 CIS110 Microsoft® Computer Applications I 2 2 3

 CIS120 Microsoft® Computer Applications II 2 2 3

 CIS221 Advanced Word® 2 2 3

 CIS231 Advanced Worksheets 3 3 4

-Total 11/12 11 16